 - Be 16 years of age or above

-You can view our Eligibility Policy in the Rental Policy Manual or contact your nearest Housing Authority office
+You can view our Eligibility Policy in the Rental Policy Manual or contact your nearest Department of Communities Housing Office

 to find out if you are eligible to apply.

-To be eligible for public rental housing assistance, the combined gross weekly assessable income of the applicant, partner and co-applicants (not the householders) must be below the Housing Authority's limits.
+To be eligible for public rental housing assistance, the combined gross weekly assessable income of the applicant, partner and co-applicants (not the householders) must be below the Department of Communities' limits.

 Other household members’ income is only assessed to work out how much rent you will pay once you have been housed.